slbruce/openshift_aws_disconnected/README.md

 The template can be created using terraform as is by using the default variables.
 You are welcome to change as you see fit.

 ### Initial step
-Run `terraform apply` in the root directory to set up the shared enviornment variables.
+Run `terraform apply` in the root directory to set up the shared environment variables.

 ### Terraform permissions
 Following the security principle of least-privileges it is recommended to give the terraform user only the permissions that it needs.
 By running terraform in the `user_permissions` directory a number of policies will be created that can be added to the terraform user.
 Obviously the user itself needs to have permissions to add policies (which can't be done from terraform itself for obvious reasons).